Waikerie, South Australia: Media

+Transport

+The Sturt Highway passes to the south of the town at the top of the cliffs.
+Waikerie was once the terminus of the Waikerie railway line from 1914 until 1990.

 Waikerie Airport

 Waikerie Airport is near Waikerie.
 It is home to the Waikerie Gliding Club.
 It has two runways 08/26 and 02/20.
 The flat dry terrain provides good thermals for gliding.
 Waikerie hosted the 14th World Gliding Championships in 1974.

 Silo Art

 In March 2019, the Waikerie silo art project was completed.
 South Australian artist Garry Duncan painted one silo with a semi-abstract river landscape and characterised native river creatures such as pelicans, ducks, frogs and rain moths.
 On the other silo, Jimmy Dvate from Melbourne painted a regent parrot, a yabby and the endangered Murray hardyhead fish.

 Sport

 Waikerie is home to the Waikerie Football Club, who currently play in the (Australian Rules) Riverland Football League.
 Former Adelaide Crows captain Mark Ricciuto is from Waikerie and played junior football with the club.

 Waikerie is also home to the 360 m Sunline Speedway.
 The speedway has been home to Super Sedan drivers Wally Francombe (supercharged EH Holden), Robert Gwynne (Chevrolet Camaro), Noel Reichstein (Chevrolet Corvette) and twice (and inaugural) Australian Street Stock Champion, Neil Hoffman and his Chrysler Centura.
 Other classes that race at the Speedway include Modified Sedans, Formula 500s, 360 Sprintcars, AMCA Nationals and Late Models.